-The more you use English the faster you’ll learn.
-Practise as much as you can and don’t be afraid to make mistakes.
+The more you use English the faster you will learn.
+Practise as much as you can and do not be afraid to make mistakes.

-There are lots of options for developing your skills:
+There are many options for developing your skills:

-- Socialise - surround yourself with English speakers.
-Speaking with other ESOL learners is also worthwhile, as long as you are speaking English.
+- Socialise - surround yourself with English speakers and speak English with other ESOL learners too

-- Join in with as many groups as you can to get amongst Kiwis.
+- Join as many groups as you can to get amongst Kiwis.
 Volunteering is a great way to help out and learn at the same time.
-Check out the information in Meeting people.
+Look at the information on our Meeting people page

 - Take some Adult Community Education classes (ACE).
-These are practical courses, often hobby-oriented, and class sizes are usually small so it’s easy to get chatting with Kiwi English speakers.
-They are also a good way to meet other people who share your interests.
+These are practical courses, often hobby-oriented.
+Class sizes are usually small so it is easy to talk (chat) with Kiwi English speakers.
+You may also meet other people who share your interests

-- Try watching some New Zealand TV shows using the Able caption service - a service that provides English captions on TV shows.
-It shows you written versions of what’s being said and will help you put spoken and written English together.
+- Try watching some New Zealand TV shows using the Able caption service.
+This service provides English captions on TV shows.
+You can see the spoken words as text, which will help you link what is being said with the written English words.